CircuitSetup/Time-Circuits-Display/README.md

 ## Firmware Installation

 If a previous version of the TCD firmware is installed on your device, you can update easily using the pre-compiled binary.
-Enter the [Config Portal](#the-config-portal), click on "Update" and select the pre-compiled binary file provided in this repository ([install/timecircuits-A10001986.ino.nodemcu-32s.bin](https://github.com/realA10001986/Time-Circuits-Display/blob/main/install/timecircuits-A10001986.ino.nodemcu-32s.bin)).
+Enter the [Config Portal](#the-config-portal), click on "Update" and select the latest pre-compiled binary file provided [in the releases section](https://github.com/CircuitSetup/Time-Circuits-Display/releases/).

 ### Sound-pack installation